-At December 31, 2017, the portfolio of thirteen properties in France and Germany in which the REIT has an interest was comprised of 1,280,542 square feet of gross leasable area.
-As of that date, the portfolio occupancy was 97.0% and had a weighted average remaining lease term of 5.1 years.
-Seven of the REIT properties are located in France and six are located in Germany.
+At December 31, 2018, the portfolio of fourteen properties in France and Germany in which the REIT has an interest was comprised of 1,326,797 square feet of gross leasable area.
+As of that date, the portfolio occupancy was 88.6% (GAAP) and 93% (non-GAAP) and had a weighted average remaining lease term of 4.9 years (GAAP) and 4.5 years (non-GAAP).
+Eight of the REIT properties are located in France and six are located in Germany.
+The Hanover property was sold subsequent to year end.

 The REIT properties are strategically located in major cities and town centers, generally in close proximity to public transit.
 Given their central and strategic locations, these properties are attractive to office, commercial, industrial and retail tenants.